 There’s so much to see and do for all the family in Pembrokeshire, so we’ve rounded up the best days out during a stay at Celtic Haven.
-From adventure activities and the best historic sites, to theme parks and wildlife zoos, and not forgetting the best beaches in Pembrokeshire!
+From adventure activities and the best historic sites, to theme parks and wildlife zoos, and not forgetting the best beaches!

 Historic days out in Pembrokeshire

 Carew Castle has a history spanning more than 2,000 years.
 As well as the castle ruins set overlooking a 23-acre millpond, there’s a 11th century Celtic cross, the only restored tidal mill in Wales, a medieval bridge and a picnic area, all linked by a peaceful one-mile circular walk with views of the castle.

 Dylan Thomas was one of Wales’ greatest writers and a giant in the 20th century literature community.
 Born in Swansea, Thomas lived at the Boathouse for the last four years of his life during which time many major pieces of his work were written – including Under Milk Wood.
 The house now contains audio-visual presentations, original furnishings and memorabilia, as well as a themed bookshop, tea room, viewing platform and terrace.

 This mighty fortress is largely intact, and its endless passages, tunnels and stairways are great fun to explore.
 Plus a well stocked café, picnic area, Brass Rubbing Centre, and historic re-enactments with falconry displays mean there’s plenty to keep you occupied for the whole day.